Achieving Authenticity In Social Media Marketing

 Customers certainly don't like to feel like they're being sold to.
 The inbound methodology can help you promote your company to customers without being in their faces about promoting products or appearing over-eager to make a sale.
 Instead, you want to make the sales process more about them and the benefits to the customer.
 You are there to serve them.

 There are many ways to approach inbound marketing, so it's a good idea to try them all and see which yields the most valuable results in lead generation and cultivating new customers.
-Blog posts, social media updates, email messages, and videos are all good things to test.
+Blog posts, social media updates, email messages, and videos are good to test.

-With social media marketing, one of the most important aspects of inbound marketing, you are speaking with customers where they are already spending so much of their time.
+With social media marketing, one of the most important aspects of inbound marketing, you are speaking with customers where they are already spending so much time.
 Building on this sense of connection is a way to boost brand loyalty.

 Benefits of Humanizing Your Social Media Marketing